NicoleHall/nicolehall.github.io/_posts/2024-09-23-exploring-the-power-of-numpy-calculating-planetary-volumes.md

 ### **Scaling Up: Calculating Volumes for 1 Million Fictional Planets**

 One of the most impressive aspects of NumPy is its ability to handle large datasets with ease.
-As a demonstaration, it can calculate the volumes for 1 million fictional planets with randomly generated radii.
+As a demonstration, it can calculate the volumes for 1 million fictional planets with randomly generated radii.

 #### **Step 1: Create an Array of 1 Million Random Radii**